-George Fox, founder of the Quakers was imprisoned in Lancaster castle for 2 years.
-But persecution of religious sects had largely ceased by the end of the 17th century.
+George Fox, founder of the Quakers was imprisoned in Lancaster Castle for 2 years.
+But the persecution of religious sects had largely ceased by the end of the 17th century.
 The Meeting House was built in 1708.

 The writer Daniel Defoe visited Lancaster in the early 18th century and he was not impressed.
 He said it had: 'Little to recommend it but a decayed castle and a more decayed port'.
 He also said Lancaster had 'little or no trade and few people'.

 But others did not share his opinion.
-In the mid 18th century another writer said of Lancaster: ' It is, at present a populous, thriving corporation trading to the West Indies with hardware and woollen manufactures and in return import, sugar, rum, cotton etc.'
+In the mid 18th century another writer said of Lancaster: ' It is, at present a populous, thriving corporation trading to the West Indies with hardware and woolen manufactures and in return import, sugar, rum, cotton, etc.'

 In the late 18th century another writer said of Lancaster: 'The streets are well paved and thronged with inhabitants busied in a prosperous trade to the West Indies and other places.
 Along a fine quay noble warehouses are built'

-Other important industries in Lancaster in the 18th century were candle making, sailcloth making, rope making and (in the later part of the century) shipbuilding.
+Other important industries in Lancaster in the 18th century were candle making, sailcloth making, rope making and (in the latter part of the century) shipbuilding.

 Several new buildings were erected in Lancaster in the 18th century.
 Pennys hospital was built in 1720 with money left in the will of William Penny (He died in 1716).
 Assembly Rooms were built nearby in 1759.